 When the other Indians arrived they held a pow-wow, but finally decided to let Britt proceed to his family.
 When the Indians reached the Canadian, they held another pow-wow, danced around Britt and handled him roughly, but he was sufficiently wise to show no signs of hostility, and only laughed at their maneuvers.
 The Indians then escorted Britt to their village where he met the chief.

-According to another line of authority, Negro Britt discovered some Indian buffalo hunters, who were returning to their village, and as a Mexican captive was riding along in the rear, Britt cut him off and asked him if he knew a negro woman named Mary.
+According to another line of authority, African Britt discovered some Indian buffalo hunters, who were returning to their village, and as a Mexican captive was riding along in the rear, Britt cut him off and asked him if he knew an African woman named Mary.
 The Mexican said he did, and promised to tell her that Britt Johnson, her husband, was attempting to have her released.
-When the Mexican stated he was afraid she would not believe him, Negro Britt gave the captive a sample of Mary's dress, which had been bought from Ed Terrell, in Fort Worth, as partial proof Britt was really in search of her.
+When the Mexican stated he was afraid she would not believe him, African Britt gave the captive a sample of Mary's dress, which had been bought from Ed Terrell, in Fort Worth, as partial proof Britt was really in search of her.